Particular/docs.particular.net/nservicebus/hosting/azure-functions-service-bus/in-process/index.md

 See the [full documentation](/transports/azure-service-bus/operational-scripting.md#operational-scripting-asb-transport-endpoint-create) for the `asb-transport endpoint create` command for more details.

+> [!WARNING]
-WARN: If the `asb-tranport` command-line tool is not used to create the queue, it is recommended to set the `MaxDeliveryCount` setting to the maximum value.
+> If the `asb-tranport` command-line tool is not used to create the queue, it is recommended to set the `MaxDeliveryCount` setting to the maximum value.

 ### Subscribing to events